KateBiel/2022DEVF3_XTR_PairProgramming/README.md

  - Implement console outputs directly into the game's UI for better user feedback.
-- djust colliders to ensure the player remains within the designated playground area.
+- Adjust colliders to ensure the player remains within the designated playground area.
 - Set up a mechanism to destroy enemies once they enter a particular zone, ensuring smoother gameplay even with numerous adversaries.
 - Incorporate sounds that respond to player actions, enhancing the interactive feedback within the game.